haiwen/seafile-admin-docs/manual/deploy/oauth.md

 ```
 ENABLE_OAUTH = True

+# If create new user when he/she logs in Seafile for the first time, defalut `True`.
+OAUTH_CREATE_UNKNOWN_USER

 # If active new user when he/she logs in Seafile for the first time, defalut `True`.
 OAUTH_ACTIVATE_USER_AFTER_CREATION = True